The Three Rivers Consortium offers the following supporting information in the form of questions and answers.

 9) What guidance can you offer me on delivering a conference paper?

-A conference paper is the presentation of research findings, generally followed by the opportunity for questions and answers, as well as some discussion.
+A conference paper is the presentation of research findings, generally followed by the opportunity for questions and answers.
 The aim is for delegates to have the benefit of your thoughts, experiences and findings in order to learn from you.
 When you deliver your paper, delegates will shape their understanding using your experiences, consider how this could work in their teaching context, and evaluate some of the possible risks and benefits of using your approach.

-Each session will be 25 minutes long (20 mins presentation and 5 mins questions) and a short timeframe will be offered between workshops for delegates to change rooms.
-We expect audience sizes of around 30 people which can generate a lot of discussion, Alternatively, you may wish to take a more workshop style approach to your presentation.
+Each session will be 20 minutes long (15 mins presentation and 5 mins questions).
+We normally expect audience sizes of around 30 people which can generate a lot of discussion, however, audience sizes will vary due to this conference being online this year.

 There will be a Chair for your session.
-The role of the Chair is to help you in relation to Information Technology, and remind you what time is left at various points in your presentation.
+The role of the Chair is to help you in relation to your live stream presentation, and remind you what time is left at various points in your presentation.
 This can help you deliver your session at an optimum pace, but it will be better to have less content and more time for questions than risk over-running.
-If you are using a handout, you are welcome to ask the chair to help hand out material for you.

-The organisers would like to upload information you use in your session to a publically accessible webpage for the delegates to view and download at a future date – so please let the organisers know if you are happy to do this.
-Please make sure you have copyright clearance for any images or diagrams you include in your presentation.
+The organisers would like you to upload information you use in your session to a publically accessible webpage for the delegates to view and download at a future date – so please email your handouts to firstname.lastname@example.org .
+Please also make sure you have copyright clearance for any images or diagrams you include in your presentation.
 By taking part in the conference you are taking responsible for the information you disseminate at the conference.
-Please view our GDPR statement.